0fatih/avalanche-hardhat-basic-quickstarter/README.md

 # Usage

-You can use all of the avalanche networks with these commands:
+If you didn't change anything, you have a Greeter contract in your contracts.
+You can deploy it to with our deployment commands.

+But you probably want to deploy your contract.
+For this, go to `contracts` and write your contract.
+After that, rename your contract in `scripts/deploy.js`.
+Don't forget to change your constructor paramaters.

+Our deployment commands:

-For avash:
+For avash
 ```
 npx hardhat run scripts/deploy.js --network local
 ```
-For fuji network:
+For fuji network
 ```
 npx hardhat run scripts/deploy.js --network fuji
 ```
-For main network:
+For main network
 ```
 npx hardhat run scripts/deploy.js --network mainnet
 ```